saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 * After filling in the above info, click Next > and then Install > and then Finish when you get a success message.

-You are now done the step "Installing the Data Provisioning Agent".
+You have now completed the step "Installing the Data Provisioning Agent".
 The next step is to configure the DPA connection to your HANA system.

 [Go Back Up to the List of Steps](#steps)